gpratte/poker-league-current-game/README.md

 ![current poker game](this-and-that/img/PokerLeagueGames.png)

-There is so much more to a game than what is depicted in the mockup.
-For example
+There is so much more to a game than what is depicted in the mockup but it is a good place to start (and then iterate on what is missing).

-* add a known player
-* add a new player
+#### Presentation (react) components
+* Details
-* update a player
+* Clock
-* delete a player
+* Players
-* edit the clock time
-* finalize a game
+* Seating